 We all know that having a good credit score is essential to leading a financially healthy life.
 Your credit score can affect your ability to rent an apartment, buy a house, and even get a job that you are otherwise qualified for.

-A woman from Oregon was recently awarded $18.6 million from Equifax because of errors on her credit report (check out the full story here).
+A woman from Oregon was recently awarded $18.6 million from Equifax because of errors on her credit report.
 Also, a recent report by the Federal Trade Commission stated that one in five consumers has an error in a credit report issued by a major agency.